TomHarrop/ird-5acc-paper/ms/results.md

 We did not include the reference accession, *O. sativa japonica* cv.
 Nipponbare, because it is not a high-yielding cultivar compared to other Asian rice accessions (Figure S3 **phenotype-all-varieties**).
 We recovered six clusters comprised of a total of 119 genes (Figure 5 **cluster-phenotype-corr**; Table S8 **clustered-genes**).

+Clusters 3, 4 and 6 correlate with spikelet number and secondary branch number, but not with PC1, meaning that the L~2~FC of genes in those clusters does not correlate with the phenotypic differences between wild and domesticated accessions.
+Clusters of genes with high L~2~FC in *O. sativa indica* have a positive correlation with SBN and SpN, whereas clusters of genes with low L~2~FC in *O. sativa indica* have a negative correlation with SBN and SpN.
+Cluster 4 had an enrichment of HB genes (9 out of 31 genes; *p*~adj~ = 2.5 × 10^-4^).
+It also contained three MIKC^C^-type MADS-box genes (*LHS1*, *MFO1* and *MADS14*), which promote spikelet meristem determination [@jeonLeafyHullSterile12000; @ohmoriMOSAICFLORALORGANS12009a; @kobayashiInflorescenceMeristemIdentity2012], and three *AP2/EREBP*-like genes including *INDETERMINATE SPIKELET 1* (*IDS1*), which also controls inflorescence architecture [@chuckFloralMeristemInitiation2008; @leeTwoAP2Family2012].
+L~2~FCs of genes in this cluster are low in *O. sativa indica*, high in *O. glaberrima* and intermediate in the two wild accessions.
+Although these genes may be involved in regulation of panicle complexity, their expression does not appear to have changed in parallel in the two domestications.
+L~2~FCs of genes in clusters 3 and 6 change between accessions from the two continents.
+In cluster 3, L~2~FCs are higher in African species than in Asian species, meaning that the genes are more highly expressed in DM stages in African species.
+Genes in cluster 6 have the opposite pattern, with higher L~2~FCs in Asian species compared to African species.
+Cluster 3 contains the *LAX PANICLE 1* (*LAX1*) and *FLO-LFY HOMOLOG OF RICE* (*RFL*), which are involved in axillary meristem establishment and outgrowth and promotion of indeterminate meristematic activity in rice respectively [@komatsuLAX1FRIZZYPANICLE2001; @ikeda-kawakatsuABERRANTPANICLEORGANIZATION2012].
+Their higher expression at the DM stage in panicles from both wild and domsticated African accessions could be associated with a reduced number of spikelets.

 Clusters 1, 2 and 5 correlated with the main principal component (PC1) in the phenotyping data, which separates wild and domesticated species independent of continent.
 Clusters 1 and 5 are also positively correlated with spikelet number and secondary branch number, whereas cluster 2 is negatively correlated.
 The correlation of L~2~FC patterns with PC1 suggests that genes in these clusters may be associated with changes in panicle architecture between wild and domesticated species.